Falling Foss Forest Walk

 This walk guide was originally created by Graham Wilson but Walkingworld are very grateful for Phil Catterall to be taking over this route, February 2022.

 When walking country was moulded, the North York Moors was given more than its fair share of beauty - it has views, wooded valleys, babbling streams and open heather moors to traverse.
 Most of the walk is easy going although it does climb out of and into valleys.
-However, the heather moor is wide open and whilst having good signposts at intersections, provides difficult traverses of thick heather between those points.
-This walk is a short circular walk taking in some of the best views, but also passing through some of our oldest woodlands.
+This walk is a short and hilly circular walk taking in some of the best views, but also passing through some of our oldest woodlands.
 It uses tracks and bridleways, with only a short section on metalled roads.

-The route is part of a managed forest area and begins at a marked car park.
-Highlights include the picturesque area at the start of the walk; the sight of Falling Foss waterfall itself, a tall gushing waterfall with a beautiful old river-bridge situated within a wooded glade offering a popular picnic area nearby; a further car park part-way round the walk which is marked on the map; a stretch through open heather with the chance of seeing red grouse flying off, repeating their unique call 'goback, goback, goback' very quickly; and the final steep descent into the valley where you started, offering even finer views of this area.
+The route begins at a marked car park, Waymark 01.
+Highlights include the picturesque area at the start of the walk; the sight of Falling Foss waterfall itself near the Tea Garden – you see a tall gushing waterfall with a beautiful old river-bridge situated within a wooded glade.
+You will traverse a stretch through open heather with the chance of seeing red grouse, with the final steep descent through the bracken into the valley where you started, offering even finer views of this area.

 England - North England - Yorkshire - North York Moors